berkealgul/Fast-Crop/README.md

 #### Notes
 - If you dont give -fs argument the first frame of the video is going to be used as reference frame for roi selection
-- Currently it is working with mp4 and xvid codecs
+- Currently it is working with mp4 and xvid codecs and tested with .mp4 and .avi files
 - Double click to select roi corners